 Regardless of our age, we can all attest to the advancements the automobile industry has made throughout its history, but the Internet of Things (IoT) has accelerated this change even more with smart cars, hybrid and fully electric cars, and strides being made towards to self-driving cars.
-It is truly fascinating and our imaginations are sparked with automotive innovation on all scales from
+It is truly fascinating and our imaginations are sparked with automotive innovation on all scales from green transportation

 We are excited to partner with this project and our community to bring embedded cellular IoT innovation to the automotive industry.
 Watch the video below to see just how easy it is to connect Macchina to Digi XBee Cellular, and let us know what you think!